Daniel Okrent: The Death of Print?

 I believe they, and all forms of print, are dead.
 Finished.
 Over.
 Perhaps not in my professional lifetime, but certainly in that of the youngest people in this room.
 Remove the question mark from the title of this talk.
 The Death of Print, full stop.

 Okrent's law

-Okrent formulated what has become known as "Okrent's law" in an interview comment he made about his new job.
-It states: "The pursuit of balance can create imbalance because sometimes something is true", referring to the phenomenon of the press providing legitimacy to unsupported fringe viewpoints in an effort to appear even-handed.
+During an interview after being appointed as the first public news editor of The New York Times, Okrent said, "The pursuit of balance can create imbalance because sometimes something is true."
+In what has become known as "Okrent's law", he was referring to the phenomenon of the press providing legitimacy to unsupported fringe viewpoints in an effort to appear even-handed.

 Baseball

 Okrent invented Rotisserie League Baseball, the best-known form of fantasy baseball, in 1979.
 The name comes from the fact that he proposed the idea to his friends while dining at La Rôtisserie Française restaurant on New York City's East 52nd Street.
 Okrent's team in the Rotisserie League was called the "Okrent Fenokees", a pun on the Okefenokee Swamp.
 He was one of the first two people inducted into the Fantasy Sports Hall of Fame.
 Okrent was still playing Rotisserie as of 2009 under the team name Dan Druffs.
 Despite having been credited with inventing fantasy baseball he has never been able to win a Rotisserie League.
 His exploits of inventing Rotisserie League Baseball were chronicled in Silly Little Game, part of the ESPN 30 for 30 documentary series, in 2010.

 Okrent is also credited with inventing the baseball stat, WHIP.
 At the time he referred to it as IPRAT, signifying "Innings Pitched Ratio".

 In May 1981, Okrent wrote and Sports Illustrated published "He Does It by the Numbers".
 This profile of the then-unknown Bill James launched James's career as baseball's foremost analyst.

 In 1994, Okrent was filmed for his in-depth knowledge of baseball history for the Ken Burns documentary Baseball.
 During the nine-part series, a red-sweater-wearing Okrent delivered a detailed analysis of the cultural aspects of the national pastime, including a comparison of the dramatic Game 6 of the 1975 World Series between the Boston Red Sox and Cincinnati Reds to the conflict and character development in Russian novels.